Oswaldslow

 This passage was important enough to the claims of Worcester to special rights in the Oswaldslow that it was copied three times into Hemming's Cartulary, once into the first part (the Liber Wigorniensis), and twice into the second part of the work.
 Special stress was laid on the fact that the sheriff of the county had no rights within the hundred.
 Patrick Wormald argues that although some special rights for the bishop were perhaps present prior to the Conquest, the idea of a judicial immunity in the Oswaldslow only occurred after the Conquest, with the arrival of non-native nobles who were used to this sort of judicial immunity on the Continent.

 Although the basis of the chapter's claims was false, the chapter and its bishop did have a number of rights in the Oswaldslow during the Anglo-Saxon period.
 These included the right to command the fyrd of the hundred in war.
 The hundred was also required to provide a ship, and formed a shipsoke.
 In general, instead of looking to the ealdorman, the triple hundred looked to the bishop for administrative and military administration.
 Although it has been claimed that the Oswaldslow was a precursor to the feudal system of land tenure, this is widely accepted.

-Under Bishop Wulfstan (died 1095), the bishop secured the royal confirmation of his rights in the Oswaldslow, with a writ directed to the Sheriff of Worcester, Urse d'Abetot.
+Under Bishop Wulfstan, the bishop secured the royal confirmation of his rights in the Oswaldslow, with a writ directed to the Sheriff of Worcester, Urse d'Abetot.
 This writ reaffirmed that the bishop had the right of sac and soc in the Oswaldslow, as they had been held in the time of King Edward the Confessor.
-Other royal decisions at the time confirmed that a number of Wulfstan's manor's were included in the Oswaldslow.
+Other royal decisions at the time confirmed that a number of Wulfstan's manors were included in the Oswaldslow.

 When the hundred of Halfshire was formed (probably in the mid-12th century), three manors from the hundred of Came, viz.
-Alvechurch, Stoke Prior and Osmerley went to the hundred of Oswaldslow, the rest to Halfshire.
+Alvechurch, Stoke Prior, and Osmerley went to the hundred of Oswaldslow, the rest to Halfshire.